FBruzzesi/deczoo/docs/decorators/advanced.md

 # ['Goodbye Fra!', 'Goodbye Fra!']
 ```

 Neat!
-This was possible to achive using the control flow and `partial` block at the end of the decorator.
+This was possible to achieve using the control flow and `partial` block at the end of the decorator.

 Since in [deczoo](../index.md) every decorator is implemented using this strategy, we wrote a sort of "meta-decorator", called [check_parens](../api/utils.md#check_parens) that adds such block to every decorator!